 Surveys give you access to direct and specific information from people who matter to you.
-They can tell you a lot about what you are doing right, what you need to improve, and where you need to focus your attention.
+As such, they can tell you a lot about what you are doing right, what you need to improve, and where you need to focus your attention.

 Learn About Your Audience

 Surveys teach you about your audience.
-Who they are, what makes them tick, how they see the slice of the world that is relevant to you.
+They show you who they are, what makes them tick, and how they see the slice of the world that is relevant to you.

 Create Unique Content

 Surveys provide unique and valuable material for rich content.
-In many cases, the results can be as fascinating to your audience as they are to you.
+In fact, in many cases, the results can be as fascinating to your audience as they are to you.

 Build Strong Relationships

 Whether you aim to generate leads, raise awareness, or simply retrieve data, once the survey is done, you and your audience have gone through something together.
-You’ve shown interest, they’ve gotten involved.
-You can build on that.
+After all, you’ve shown interest in them and they’ve gotten involved – you can build on that.

 Building a good survey is a process.
-Here’s a step-by-step guide that will help you do it right:
+So, here’s a step-by-step guide that will help you do it right: